-With record heat waves, draughts, floods, and other extreme weather events becoming increasingly common across the world, there’s growing interest in green technology and its widespread implementation.
-For those of us in the world of fintech, however, the issue of whether cryptocurrencies have a positive or negative net effect on the environment remains a polarizing one.
+With record heat waves, water shortages in some places, floods in others, and extreme weather events becoming increasingly common across the world, there’s growing interest in green technology and its widespread implementation.
+For those of us in the world of FinTech, however, the issue of whether cryptocurrencies have a positive or negative net effect on the environment remains a polarizing one.

 Environmentalists, on the one hand, argue that Bitcoin (for example) is an ecological disaster due to the high energy consumption required to mine it.
 According to the Bitcoin Electricity Consumption Index run by Cambridge University’s Centre for Alternative Finance, bitcoin mining uses more energy each year than Malaysia or Sweden.

 Crypto enthusiasts, on the other hand, are quick to point out that the traditional financial system is far from green.
 It has been reported that 60 of the world’s biggest banks have handed over $3.8 trillion to fossil fuel companies and that 49% of financial institutions don’t conduct any analysis about the climate impacts of their portfolio.
 Big banks also burn through an astonishing amount of fossil fuels to power their infrastructure.
 Sound like deflection?
 Then consider a recent report, which found that 76% crypto miners use renewables as part of their energy mix.

 Whichever side of the coin you happen to find yourself, cryptocurrencies and the tech that makes them possible can be both eco-friendly and profitable.
 In this article, we’ll take a brief look at some of the greener cryptocurrencies available to investors as well as environmentally-friendly alternatives to Proof-of-Work blockchains, the impact of Ethereum’s Merge, and energy consumption and CO2 emissions, among other things.